sunpy/sunpy/docs/intro/index.rst

 Each chapter of the tutorial provides a self-contained set of codes.

 Later chapters build on the concepts introduced in earlier chapters.
-The one exception is the final two chapters that explore Maps and TimeSeries - these are independent, but depend on all earlier chapters.
+The one exception is the two chapters that explore Maps and Timeseries - these are independent, but depend on all earlier chapters.

 .. toctree::
    :maxdepth: 2